cs231n/cs231n.github.io/optimization-1.md

 <a name='analytic'></a>
 #### Computing the gradient analytically with Calculus

 The numerical gradient is very simple to compute using the finite difference approximation, but the downside is that it is approximate (since we have to pick a small value of *h*, while the true gradient is defined as the limit as *h* goes to zero), and that it is very computationally expensive to compute.
 The second way to compute the gradient is analytically using Calculus, which allows us to derive a direct formula for the gradient (no approximations) that is also very fast to compute.
-However, unlike the numerical gradient it can be more error prone to implement, which is why in practice it is very common to compute the analytic gradient and compare it to the numerical gradient to check the correctnes of your implementation.
+However, unlike the numerical gradient it can be more error prone to implement, which is why in practice it is very common to compute the analytic gradient and compare it to the numerical gradient to check the correctness of your implementation.
 This is called a **gradient check**.

 Lets use the example of the SVM loss function for a single datapoint: